smaakage85/shapemaker/README.md

 `shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) Sagemaker functionality for **full developer control**.

-In other words, if you find, Sagemaker *does not offer enough flexibility* out-of-the-box with respect to either
+In other words, if you find, Sagemaker *does not offer enough flexibility* out-of-the-box with respect to customizing either

-1. customization of training jobs
+1. training jobs
-2. customization of endpoints
+2. endpoints or
-3. customization of how to serve endpoints
+3. how to serve endpoints

 then `shapemaker` might be a good fit for you.